SauravBrahma/GameSearch/README.md

 # GameSearch
-This script solves game with depth-first search and width-first search.
+This script solves game with depth-first search and breadth-first search.

 # Description
 This script was made to slove a question below.